hashicorp/terraform-provider-aws/website/docs/r/appmesh_virtual_node.html.markdown

 The `file` object supports the following:

 * `certificate_chain` - (Required) The certificate trust chain for a certificate stored on the file system of the virtual node that the proxy is running on.

+The `backend_defaults` object supports the following:

+* `client_policy` - (Optional) The default client policy for virtual service backends.
+See above for details.

 The `listener` object supports the following: